MathiasStadler/armbian-sunxi-fel-boot/README.md

 - a screenshot , a one liner ... is more than enough

 # Preparations
-- take a big cup of coffee :-)
+- have a big cup of coffee :-)
-- check you already installed
+- check whether you already installed:
     - git
     - vagrant
     - virtualbox & Extension Pack for USB support

 # Tag
 - sunxi